-Sometimes, specialist wants to confirm an initial diagnosis.
+Sometimes, your Medex specialist wants to confirm an initial diagnosis.
 Other times, the doctor may need to rule out other conditions.
 Regardless, when a gynecologist needs to obtain a clearer picture of your cervix or vagina, the accepted technique is to use a specialized magnifying lens with a light in a procedure called a colposcopy.

 Why Would My Doctor Recommend a Colposcopy?